-We consider it best practice to include our scorpion leaflet (PDF) when you send annual statements to members and to anyone who requests a transfer.
+We consider it best practice to include our pension scams guide (PDF, 122kb, 2 pages) when you send annual statements to members and to anyone who requests a transfer.

-We also suggest that you encourage members aged 50 or over to contact Pension Wise.
+We also suggest that you encourage members aged 50 or over to contact the Money and Pensions Service.

 Master trusts (relevant multi-employer schemes)